mattlangford/miniprof/README.md

 conv3                       31566   100     315.66   45.24     417.61
 normalize()/apply           26005  1605      16.20    4.08      30.00
 histogram()/find_max        25512  1606      15.89    9.11      38.75
-random                        512     1     512.00     nan     512.00
+random                        512     1     512.00     N/A     512.00
-sum_outputs                   269     1     269.00     nan     269.00
+sum_outputs                   269     1     269.00     N/A     269.00
-histogram                      68     1      68.00     nan      68.00
+histogram                      68     1      68.00     N/A      68.00
-histogram()/binning            53     1      53.00     nan      53.00
+histogram()/binning            53     1      53.00     N/A      53.00
-get_results                    50     1      50.00     nan      50.00
+get_results                    50     1      50.00     N/A      50.00
 ```
-Here it shows some statistics about the collected data (note the `nan`s for standard deviation where only one sample is present).
+Here it shows some statistics about the collected data.
 As the note at the top of the report says, the times may not be exactly microseconds (since the clock source may count CPU ticks rather than timestamps), but the relative magnitudes are still accurate and useful.